jkenlooper/chill/README.md

 # Cascading, Highly Irrelevant, Lost Llamas

-*Or, just chill.*  This is a _Database driven web application framework in [Flask](https://palletsprojects.com/p/flask/)_ and it can be used to create static or dynamic web sites.
+*Or, just chill.*  This is a **database driven web application framework in [Flask](https://palletsprojects.com/p/flask/)** and it can be used to create static or dynamic web sites.

-This involves creating custom SQL queries to pull data from a database and uses jinja2 HTML templates to populate pages for a website.
+This involves creating custom SQL queries to pull data from a database and uses [Jinja2](https://palletsprojects.com/p/jinja/) HTML templates to populate pages for a website.
 Chill can create static files for the website or can run as a Flask app and build pages on request.

 Chill is database driven when it comes to handling http requests.
 Each http request uses data from the database when determining what content to show on the